 Let's take a look at what Jaaxy tells us, and how we can use it to get traffic to our website.

-In the screenshot below I did a search for “barbecue”.
-Jaaxy gives us a few important pieces of data; I’ll cover them in order of importance.
+In the screenshot below I did a search for “send flowers online”.
+Jaaxy gives us a few important pieces of data; I'll cover them in order of importance.

 1) Monthly Searches